NYSPEP'S mission is to promote and improve parenting education, in order to enhance parenting skills, knowledge and behavior.

 Tioga County: Tioga Strong Families

 For more information on future grant funding opportunities, please consider subscribing to our NYSPEP E-news!

-NYSPEP is excited is to announce notifications have gone out to the Mini-Grant Recipients!
-Special thanks to the NYSPEP Mini-Grant Review Committee and all those across New York State who applied.
+NYSPEP is excited is to announce notifications have gone out to the Community Coalition Award Recipients!
+Special thanks to the NYSPEP Community Coalition Review Committee and all those across New York State who applied.
 This year our review committee has decided to fund five proposals: